ZovoTools

 When a web crawler visits your site, it first checks for a robots.txt file at the root.
 The file contains rules specifying which user-agents (crawlers) can access which paths.
 Well-behaved crawlers follow these rules, but compliance is voluntary - malicious bots may ignore them entirely.

 Yes.
-You can add User-agent rules for AI crawlers like GPTBot (OpenAI), ChatGPT-User, Claude-Web (Anthropic), Google-Extended (Google AI), CCBot (Common Crawl), and Bytespider (ByteDance) with Disallow: / to block them from crawling your content for AI training.
+You can add User-agent rules for intelligent crawlers like GPTBot (OpenAI), chat system-User, advanced system-Web (), Google-Extended (Google intelligent), CCBot (Common Crawl), and Bytespider (ByteDance) with / to block them from crawling your content for intelligent training.

 What is the difference between Allow and Disallow?